ondrocks/zodiacpress/readme.txt

 Entering your interpretations is not required since you can generate reports without interpretations text.
 See the [screenshots](https://wordpress.org/plugins/zodiacpress/screenshots/) to see how a basic report **without** interpretations text looks.

-= Privacy Policy and EU GDPR Compliance =
+= Privacy Policy and EU GDPR Information =

-ZodiacPress complies with the EU General Data Protection Regulation (GDPR).
 ZodiacPress does not store the data that is entered into the form.
 Once a user submits the form with their birth information, that data is used instantaneously to generate a report, and then the data is lost.
 It is not saved with cookies or to any database. **So, you can confidently add a notice somewhere on your page (whether under the form, or on the footer of your site) to inform your users that the Birth Report form is not storing their data.**

 = Technical Details =